Jivdani Mata: History

 Saying so the Mahar attained Moksha (The real Jeeva Dhana, the real wealth of Life) and the Devi was about to disappear in the cave, when a barren woman saw all this divine incident screamed "Devi Devi, Amba Amba, will you leave this barren daughter of yours without our jeevan dhan a child in my laps?".
 Devi was pleased by her prayers and said " Great indeed are you who saw all three of us.
 I henceforth bless you with a child."
 The lady was not satisfied by this, she said "Oh Mother of the three worlds, do not just bless me, but let all barren daughters of you who pray you be conferred with the child".
 Devi was pleased at this and said "See henceforth, due to the advent of Kali Yuga, in order to maintain purity of rituals, I will stay into a hole in the niche of the cave.
 The barren women who offer me the beetlenuts in this hole, as is offered in my original place in Mahurgad, will be rewarded with a progeny".
 Thus saying the Devi disappeared.

 This lady spread out the incident and thus once again the Jeevdhan hill started to be visited by the pilgrims.
 The presently installed image is a very recent one, the original sanctum sanctorum is the hole in the niche of the cave, which is the central place of worship.
 A fair is held on the Dusherra day which is attended by thousands of people.
 The fort is visited by tourists frequently.
 The temple of the Devi is completely renovated and there is a beautiful idol of Devi in white marble.
 There is also a temple dedicated to Sri Krishna.

-She mimics Santoshi Mata in Iconography and her photos and idols are often confused with her.